ca98am79/connect-dynamodb/README.md

 		// Defaults to 'sessions'
 	  	table: 'myapp-sessions',

-		// Path to AWS credentials
+		// Optional path to AWS credentials (loads credentials from environment variables by default)
-  	  	// Defaults to './aws-config.json'
-		AWSConfigPath: './path/to/credentials.json',
+  	  	// AWSConfigPath: './path/to/credentials.json',

 	  	// Optional.
 How often expired sessions should be cleaned up.
   	  	// Defaults to 600000 (10 minutes).